 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader” ~ John Quincy Adams.
-Although there are no set standards of life skills set to have, in order to be successful, as we all have different skills set to see us through the hassle and bassles of life, there are a set of life skills that I personally feel you should acquire in order that you are distinguished from the rest.
+Although there are no set standards of life skills set to have, in order to be successful, as we all have different skills set to see us through the hassle and bustles of life, there are a set of life skills that I personally feel you should acquire in order that you are distinguished from the rest.
 This set of life skills, I think is the distinction between success and failure.
 The skills mentioned in this article will be more useful especially to those in a leadership role.
 “I suppose leadership at one time meant muscles; but today it means getting along with people” ~ Mohandas Gandhi.

-The skill of influencing
+The Skill of Influencing

 The first among the life skills is influence.
 Maybe let’s start by defining the word its self influence.
 Here are some dictionary definitions;